timothepoznanski/k8s-ansible-vagrant/README.md

-# Kubernetes Cluster Setup with Ansible and Vagrant
+r# Kubernetes Cluster Setup with Ansible and Vagrant

 This repository provides a straightforward configuration for a Kubernetes cluster using Ansible and Vagrant.
 It allows you to quickly launch a multi-node Kubernetes cluster for development and testing purposes.